Punkline/punkpc/README.md

 ---

-Other modules provide 'classes' in GAS that can instantiate objects for use in the assembler environment.
+Punkpc is intended for use with the PowerPC instruction set, but contains tools that work with just GNU Assembler, as well.
+Other modules provide 'classes' in GAS that can instantiate objects for use in the assembler.
+These classes are simply strict uses of namespaces in macros and symbols.

-Strings can be accessed with the `str` module.
-These objects allow for scalar literal memory to be stored, appended, and emitted elsewhere in the assembly program as part of a statement:
+For instance: the `str` module offers a useful class of 'string' objects for the GAS environment.
+These allow for scalar literal memory to be stored, appended, and emitted elsewhere in the assembly program as part of a statement:

 ![example use of the 'str' module][img_str]

 ---

-Stacks can be accessed with the `stack` module.
-They allow for scalar integer memory to be stored, appended, and accessed through a scalar variable, or through discretely named symbols, directly.
+The `stack` module is another example of a useful class of object.
+They allow for a different type of scalar memory that uses integers through a scalar variable, or through references to discretely named symbols.

+Stack objects are also made with the `obj` module, and can be extended and mutated.

 Lists from the `list` module are an extended version of stacks that include features for iterating through a stack of integer values, or reading/writing to them more easily with random access:

 ![example use of the 'list' module][img_list]

+---

+It's possible to do tasks such as sorting, pointing, and concatenation with scalar buffers provided by these objects.
+These kinds of constructs are normally very tedious to create in GAS, but become much easier to implement and make use of through this meta-object system.

-- For a full list of the provided modules, see the extra readme in the [doc directory][doc].
+- For a full list of the provided class modules, and some guides on how to use them -- see the table of contents in the extra readme in the [doc directory][doc].

 ## Installation

-Simply copy the contents of the [.include directory][inc] into your working `as.exe` directory.
+To install punkpc, simply copy the contents of the [.include directory][inc] into your working `as.exe` directory.

-- alternatively, copy them into a place that is accessed by the `-I` [command][icommand], for include directories.
+> alternatively, copy the contents into a place that is accessed by the `-I` [command][icommand], for include directories.